 Main page content

 Safady began her career at St. Edward’s University in Austin in 1982.
-As director of the university’s College Assistance Migrant Program (CAMP), Safady ensured that first generation children of farmworker families had equal opportunities to degree attainment and provide new paths for their families.
+As director of the university’s College Assistance Migrant Program (CAMP), Safady worked to ensure that first generation children of farmworker families had equal opportunities to degree attainment and provide new paths for their families.
 Safady also served as national chairman of the College Assistance Migrant Program/High School Equivalency Program (CAMP/HEP) Association.

 In 1996, Safady joined UT Austin where she ultimately served as associate vice president for development before joining the UT System Administration in 2003.